I’ve been a Dachshund owner for over 15 years. While I didn’t choose a Dachshund (fate brought my first one to me), I’m now in love with the breed.

 - Some sort of grooming, even if it’s just a nail trim each month

-- To be fed at regular times
+- To be fed on a schedule at regular times

 - Let outside to go potty